// HPP737

 Mechanism of Action

-Links to the following publications and presentations that are located on outside websites, are provided for informational purposes only and do not constitute the opinions or views of vTv Therapeutics
+Links to the following presentations and posters, which are located on outside websites, are provided for informational purposes only and do not constitute the opinions or views of vTv Therapeutics